s13n/cwASIO/README.md

 everywhere.
 Furthermore, the native API allows a host application to have more than one driver loaded and used at the same time, if so desired.

+## Multi-instance issues

+The original ASIO API was designed around the idea that there is only a single instance in a process.
+This shows in various places, and is difficult to overcome.
+Multi-instance issues present themselves in the following ways:

+### Multiclient drivers

+This is the ability of a driver to accommodate several concurrent host applications.
+ASIO does support this, and drivers can be readily written that work in this way.

+For the driver writer, this means that the driver module (DLL or shared object) can be loaded concurrently by several processes, each of which will call `init()` on its interface.
+Since the hardware only exists once, the driver will have to keep track of the number of applications using it, and only initialize the hardware when the first application calls `init()`, and deinitialize it when the last one disappears.
+It will also have to manage conflicts when applications want to set the sampling rate, or other parameters, that would affect all host applications.

+It goes without saying that common data structures will have to be protected from concurrent access by different applications.

+### Multidriver applications

+This is the ability of an application to open more than one ASIO driver simultaneously.
+ASIO can support this, but not with the standard C API.
+The driver API (in cwASIO represented by cwASIODriverVtbl) needs to be used directly.

+The callbacks of the driver API present an additional difficulty here.
+They lack a context parameter that would permit to distinguish between the drivers, so the application must use some trickery to identify the driver that called one of the callbacks.

+### Multiinstance drivers

+This is the ability of a single driver to be instantiated multiple times for different audio hardware.
+For example, think about two devices that are managed by the same driver connected to the same computer.
+This can't be done with standard ASIO.
+The workaround used by some manufacturers is to load the driver once, and it takes care of all the connected hardware devices, effectively making them look as if they were one combined device.
+This only makes sense when the devices are synchronized between each other, i.e. they work from a common clock, and share the same settings.

+Loading the same driver separately for each of the devices, with individual settings for them, is hampered by the difficulty to enumerate and identify the different instances of the same driver.
+In theory, on Windows, there could be multiple entries under the `HKEY_LOCAL_MACHINE\SOFTWARE\ASIO` registry key, one for each hardware device, all using the same CLSID that leads to the same driver, i.e. to the same entry under the `HKEY_CLASSES_ROOT\CLSID` registry key.
+But the driver would need to know which of the several hardware devices it is supposed to take care of.
+Some additional information would need to be passed to the driver instance for allowing it to make that distinction, but ASIO doesn't define a mechanism for doing that.

+An extension to ASIO is defined by cwASIO to make this possible:

+The `future()` method of the driver implements a new selector that allows passing the name of the subkey in `HKEY_LOCAL_MACHINE\SOFTWARE\ASIO` mentioned above.
+The call would need to be made before the call to `init()`, which is implemented for the standard ASIO C API when you use the `ASIOLoad()` function of cwASIO.
+A driver that doesn't implement this, which includes all legacy drivers, would not understand this call and return an error code of `ASE_InvalidParameter`.
+When `ASIOLoad()` returns this, the driver has been successfully loaded, but doesn't offer multiinstance support.

+A driver that understands the new selector would store the name passed.
+The subsequent `init()` call would use the stored name to distinguish between different hardware devices, and to locate any further information specific to the hardware device in the registry.
+If no `future()` call was made before calling `init()`, no name is known, and the driver has to make an intelligent choice by itself.

+Calling `future()` with the new selector `kcwASIOsetInstanceName` will be answered with `ASE_InvalidParameter` by a driver that offers no multiinstance support.
+A driver that offers this support should verify that an entry with the given name is present in the registry, in which case it returns `ASE_SUCCESS`.
+If no matching registry entry was found, the return value is `ASE_NotPresent`.
+Note that only the presence of the registry entry should be checked, not the presence of the hardware device itself.
+Providing an empty name string (or NULL) to the `future()` call should have no effect and return `ASE_SUCCESS` if the driver offers multiinstance support.
+This may be used to check for multiinstance support without setting a name.

 ## Writing a driver

 cwASIO includes two code skeletons that you can use as a starting point for your